Jaap Sahib

 Jaap Sahib (or Japu Sahib; ਜਾਪੁ ਸਾਹਿਬ, pronunciation: /pa/) is the morning prayer of the Sikhs.
 The beaded prayers were composed by the Tenth Sikh Guru, Guru Gobind Singh and is found at the start of the Sikh scripture Dasam Granth.

 This Bani is an important Sikh prayer, and is recited by the Panj Pyare while preparing Amrit on the occasion of Amrit Sanchar (initiation), a ceremony held to Amrit initiates into the Khalsa and it is a part of a Sikh's Nitnem (daily meditation).
 The Jaap Sahib is reminiscent of Japji Sahib composed by Guru Nanak, and both praise God.
+The Jaap Sahib was completed in 1677 as per the Chaupa Singh Rehitnama.

 Meaning of jaap

 Following are some accepted meanings of jaap: